-On May 10, 2018, Capricor and TrialTech Medical, Inc., a corporation in which Dr. Frank Litvack, our Executive Chairman and a director, is a co-founder, shareholder and chairman, entered into an agreement whereby TrialTech Medical, Inc. will provide clinical trial services to Capricor for its HOPE-2 clinical trial.
-The estimated costs to us are anticipated to be approximately \$250,000 for the duration of the project.
+On May 10, 2018, Capricor and TrialTech Medical, Inc., a corporation in which Dr. Frank Litvack, our Executive Chairman and a director, is a co-founder, shareholder and chairman, entered into an agreement whereby TrialTech Medical, Inc. would provide clinical trial services to Capricor for its HOPE-2 clinical trial.
+In December 2018, Capricor ceased the use of those services.
+Total costs incurred under the agreement were approximately \$42,600.

-10. SUBSEQUENT EVENTS
+9. SUBSEQUENT EVENTS

-October 2017 Common Stock Sales Agreement
+Common Stock Sales Agreement

-Subsequent to June 30, 2018 and through August 9, 2018, the Company sold an aggregate of 754,556 common shares under the October 2017 ATM Program at an average price of approximately \$1.44 per common share for net proceeds of approximately \$1.1 million.
-The Company paid 3.0% cash commission on the gross proceeds, plus reimbursement of expenses of the placement agent in the aggregate amount of approximately \$34,000.
+Subsequent to March 31, 2019 and through the expiration of the ATM Program on April 23, 2019, the Company sold an aggregate of 1,005,590 common shares at an average price of approximately \$0.56 per common share for net proceeds of approximately \$0.5 million.
+The Company paid 3.0% cash commission on the gross proceeds, plus reimbursement of expenses of the placement agent in the aggregate amount of approximately \$18,900.